Valdorf: Description

-Horní Waldorf is located on the opposite side of the hill.
+Horní Valdorf is located on the opposite side of the hill.
 A path passes through its center and climbs up to elevation 447, where the cross is located.
 Most of the buildings are scattered along this road.
 Below this part, there are three ponds in the valley on the stream.

 Between the individual built-up parts, there are fields and meadows, and at the crossing of the roads there is a cross, there is a factory of spreading materials.